-Della Terra’s meat products are provided by Jubilee Hilltop Ranch, located in Osterburg, Pennsylvania, just one hundred miles east of Pittsburgh.
-The rest of Della Terra’s farmers are located in either Butler, Beaver or Allegheny County.
-Offerings from each farm vary by season, but the chefs work most closely with Brenckle’s Farm, Kretschmann’s Farm, Fellowship Foods and Penn’s Corner.
+Della Terra’s meat products are provided by Jubilee Hilltop Ranch, located in Osterburg, Santa Farms and Brenckle’s Farm in Butler, Ketschmann Farms in Beaver and multiple Farms in Allegheny County.
+Offerings from each farm vary by season.
 Herbs are dried in house and come from the herb garden in front of the restaurant.

 The chefs at Della Terra know the importance of using only locally sourced and seasonal ingredients.
 Food grown in local, mineral rich soil is more nutritious, and produce that is grown together tastes better because it is meant to be paired with each other.
 The use of local farmers supports the economy and sustains the environment, which benefits all of us.

 Just about everything on Della Terra’s menu is handmade.
 Chefs use local grains as much as possible, and with the addition of a pasta extruder to the kitchen, both fresh and dry pastas are now made in house.

 Chefs cure a variety of meats in house as well.
 Currently, locally cured soppressata comes from Parma in the Strip District and prosciutto is imported from San Daniel Italy.